 If you use soil from your garden for your closed terrarium, you will definitely already have small insects in it, even if you don't see any initially.
 If you use soil from the forest, you will get many more little animals.
 You will probably immediately notice that there are some crawling around in it.
 Exactly what bugs are in it?

 By the way: There are other animals with six legs.
 Springtails, for example.

 Exactly, springtails aren't classified as insects.
 Instead they belong to the Entognatha.
 It won't make any difference for your closed terrarium if they're insects or Entognatha though.
 Springtails come in many forms and colors (more than 6000 species are known).
 They are mostly known for their incredible jumping ability in relation to their body size.
-They're usually smaller than 1 cm but can jump up to 30 cm.
-This corresponds to a human being able to jump over 50 m.
+They're usually smaller than 1 cm (1/3 in) but can jump up to 30 cm (12 in).
+This corresponds to a human being able to jump over 50 m (164 ft).

 Springtails will appear in almost any closed terrarium made with garden or forest soil.
 At first they're so small that you can't see them.
 Only inside your closed terrarium will they grow big enough for you to notice.
 Springtails are good for your ecosystem and as described in my article about substrates you should always enrich your soil with garden or forest soil.

 By the way, you can also easily buy springtails on Amazon.

 Springtails multiply all by themselves and eat all the dead or sick parts of your plants so the rest can stay healthy.
 This plant waste is also called detritus.
 Springtails thus have a detritivorous diet.
 They help your ecosystem and are an important part of the nutrient cycle.
 It's a good sign if there are many, healthy springtails in your closed terrarium.